-- restricting or limiting customer or visitor entry;
+- · restricting or limiting customer or visitor entry;

 - limiting occupancy;

 - allowing only one person at a time inside small enclosed spaces with poor ventilation;

 - · reconfiguring workspaces;

 - physical barriers;

 - signage;

 - · floor markings;

 - · telecommuting;

 - · remote meetings;

 - preventing gatherings;

 - · restricting travel;

 - creating new work shifts and/or staggering work hours;

-- · adjusting break times and lunch periods;
+- adjusting break times and lunch periods;

-- · delivering services remotely or through curb-side pickup;
+services

 - 6. Hand Hygiene: To prevent the spread of infection, employees should wash hands with soap and water for at least 20 seconds or use a hand sanitizer with at least 60% alcohol to clean hands BEFORE and AFTER:

-- · Touching your eyes, nose, or mouth;
+- Touching your eyes, nose, or mouth;

 - Touching your mask;

 - · Entering and leaving a public place; and

 - Touching an item or surface that may be frequently touched by other people, such as door handles, tables, gas pumps, shopping carts, or electronic cashier registers/screens.